8bitbuddhist/PixelMaestro/docs/cue.md

 **Note:** Don't call a Handler's `run` method directly, as this will bypass error checking and validation.

 ### Running External Cues
-In addition to running cached Cues, you can run Cues by using `CueController::run(unsigned char* cue)` and passing the Cue as the parameter.
-This lets you pass in Cues from an external source such as file.
-You can run a set of multiple Cues using `CueController::run(unsigned char* cues, unsigned char num_cues)`, which runs each Cue sequentially.
+You can also run Cues by using `CueController::run(unsigned char* cue)` and passing the Cue as the parameter.
+This lets you pass in Cues from an external source such as a file or serial device.
+You can also run a multiple Cues sequentially using `CueController::run(unsigned char* cues, unsigned char num_cues)`.

 For cases where you can only read parts of a Cue at a time (e.g. using `Serial.read()` on an Arduino), use `CueController::read(byte)`.
 Each byte is loaded into the CueController's buffer until the Cue has loaded completely, then the Cue is automatically executed.
 The buffer then resets and repeats the process for the next incoming Cue.